Overtized/Overtized/README.md

 <br>

 42 has been a revelation to me on how i tackle daily day-to-day challenges, long term objective and goals.
-It taught me that as long as i keep trying (and keep failing), even little by little growth will happen.
+It taught me that as long as i keep trying (and keep failing), even little by little, growth will happen.
 I conscientiously try to keep that idea in mind throughout my journey to learn/discover and perfect myself as a software developper.

 ---